cherrypy/cherrypy/sphinx/source/progguide/logging.rst

 Custom Handlers
 ===============

 The simple settings above work by manipulating Python's standard ``logging`` module.
 So when you need something more complex, the full power of the standard module is yours to exploit.
 You can borrow or create custom handlers, formats, filters, and much more.
-Here's an example that skips the standard !FileHandler and uses a !RotatingFileHandler instead:
+Here's an example that skips the standard FileHandler and uses a RotatingFileHandler instead:

 ::

-    #!python
+    #python
     log = app.log

     # Remove the default FileHandlers if present.